NuGet/Insights/README.md

 Warming up the website and workers...
 <b>https://nugetinsights-joel.azurewebsites.net/</b> - 200 OK
 https://nugetinsights-joel-worker-0.azurewebsites.net/ - 200 OK
+Deployment is complete.
+Go to here for the admin panel: https://nugetinsights-joel.azurewebsites.net/Admin
 </pre>

 You can go the first URL which is the website URL in your web browser and click on